melsman/mlkit/doc/arm64-runtime.md

 with `-no_gc` and with `-gc -prof`.
 The checkout was left configured for X64.
 Linux execution was not tested in this environment.

-The matrix also checks repeated profiling samples on both architectures.
+The current ARM64 runtime checks also exercise repeated profiling samples.
 Completed samples are streamed and freed; the runtime no longer links a new sample through the previously freed sample.
 The regression detects that write by reusing the freed allocation.
 A native full-Basis profiling program also